Living Venus: Plot

 John V. Norwall, editor of Newlywed magazine, enlists up-and-coming photographer Ken Carter to shoot a cover for the periodical.
 The resulting image of a couple being chased by a gunman angers the magazine's publisher, who fires John.
 The disgraced editor resolves to establish his own magazine, Pagan, where he can enjoy greater editorial freedom.

 At home, John rebuffs his fiancée Diane after she insists that the couple be married immediately.
 He then drunkenly steals a Venus de Milo statuette from an antique shop, hoping to use it as inspiration for his new magazine.
 John notes the resemblance between his statuette and Peggy Brandon, his waitress at a bar, and invites her to model for his magazine as "The Living Venus".
 He and Ken take softcore erotic photographs of Peggy and use these images in attempt to attract investors to the new publication.
 When they are unsuccessful, they pawn off Ken's camera to purchase a new typewriter.
 The two secure additional funding from Max Stein, a publisher with a shady reputation, and are granted further financing upon the success of the magazine's first issue.

 As John is getting Pagan off the ground, he receives a call from Diane, imploring him to come to the wedding that she has planned for that weekend.
 When he fails to appear, Diane and her father confront John at his apartment, resulting in an altercation between the two men.
 John attempts to begin an affair with Peggy, who is also being pursued by Ken.
 When Peggy informs him that Ken has proposed to her, John offers his own marriage proposal and hires photographer Geoffrey Page to replace Ken at the magazine.
-John persuades Peggy to retire from modelling and serve Pagan as a "promotions manager", seducing clients into buying advertising.
+John persuades Peggy to retire from modelling and serve Pagan as a “promotions manager”, seducing clients into buying advertising.
 Peggy is reluctant to perform this role and soon becomes dependent on alcohol.

 Pagan enjoys a period of commercial success until John and Geoff become more focused on romancing the models than running a magazine.
 Meanwhile, Ken finds success in his new career as a fashion photographer.
 A drunken Peggy encounters him during one of his shoots, and he assures her he will be there if she needs him.
 Embarrassed, Peggy runs away, eventually arriving at a tense Pagan staff meeting.
 When she confronts John, he slaps her and calls her an alcoholic.

-Before the magazine's two-year anniversary party, Max announces that he will no longer finance the publication and suggests that John re-hire Ken.
+Before the magazine's second anniversary party, Max announces that he will no longer finance the publication and suggests that John re-hire Ken.
 A sober Peggy arrives at the party, reaffirming her feelings for John.
-Upon rejection, she resorts to binge drinking and ultimately drowns in a swimming pool.
+Upon rejection, she resorts to binge-drinking and ultimately drowns in a swimming pool.
 At her funeral, Max reveals that he has hired Ken to replace John, leaving the latter without any job or romantic prospects.